(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the leaves are perfectly dry provides the absolute secret to prevent the Paan from turning professional-grade soggy.
+• Ensuring the leaves are perfectly dry provides the absolute secret to prevent the Paan from turning soggy.

 Nutritional Information(Per 1 piece)